rochisha0/Image-Search-App/README.md

-Certainly!
-Here's a simple README for your Image Search App:

----

 # Image Search App

 The Image Search App is a web application that allows users to search for images using the Unsplash API.
 Users can enter a search term, and the app fetches and displays relevant images based on the query.